Material Issues / Governance

 Basic Approach

 Initiatives relating to business and human rights based on the UN Guiding Principles are organized in the figure below.
-The SMM Group conducts due diligence and operates a grievance mechanism in accordance with our human rights policy and discloses the details in sustainability reports and other formats.
+The SMM Group conducts due diligence and operates grievance mechanisms in accordance with our human rights policy and discloses the details in sustainability websites and other formats.

 The Sumitomo Metal Mining Group Policy on Human Rights

 In 2022, the SMM Group revised its human rights policy.
 The revised policy sets forth the Group’s commitments on fundamental human rights issues, including respect for children’s rights and prohibition of child labor, and prohibition of discrimination, harassment, and bullying on the basis of race, religion, gender, age, sexual orientation, disability, nationality, and other factors.
-We are also committed to respecting human rights based on international norms such as the International Bill of Human Rights, the ILO Core Labor Standards (10 conventions in five areas: effective approval of freedom of association and workers’ right to collective bargaining; prohibition of all forms of forced labor; effective elimination of child labor; elimination of discrimination in employment and occupation; safe and healthy working environment).
+We are also committed to respecting human rights based on international norms such as the International Bill of Human Rights, the ILO Core Labor Standards (10 conventions in five areas: freedom of association and the effective recognition of the right to collective bargaining; the abolition of all forms of forced or compulsory labor; the effective abolition of child labor; the elimination of discrimination in respect of employment and occupation; safe and healthy working environment).
 In the unlikely event of a conflict between applicable laws and regulations and international norms on human rights in the regions in which we operate, we seek ways to respect international norms while complying with the laws and regulations.

 Human Rights Due Diligence